 (For the purpose of all basics guides, all commands will reference those on a PlayStation® 4 controller, so translate these guides according to your platform of choice).

-Are you not touching anything on your controller?
+Are you not touching anything on your controller or keyboard?
 Then that means your Operator is standing in the game.

 Okay, why is this important to point out?